quintoorschot/CICD-FlakyDoctor/README.md

 Integrate FlakyDoctor into the CI/CD pipeline to automatically detect and fix flaky tests.

+### ⚠️ Note:
+The current implementation of FlakyDoctor CI/CD only aims to detect and patch implementation-dependent (ID) flakiness in test suites.

 ### 🧩 Prerequisites

 This integration requires the following: